 APD testing is a way of evaluating the auditory pathways which are central to the ear.
 Hearing is a very complex skill; with analysis of sound beginning at the ear and continuing to the cochlea, 8th nerve, brainstem and finally the auditory cortex.
 A standard hearing test assesses how well a patient detects the presence of a sound.
 Auditory processing is much more complicated and therefore requires more complicated testing.

-Testing consists of two appointments, most often:
+Testing for this kind of hearing condition consists of two appointments, most often:

 - In the first appointment we will confirm your child does not have a physical hearing loss by testing the entire auditory pathway using both behavioral and electrophysiological tests.